Dementia Nurse Consultancy

 Supporting the person with dementia and their families by providing an independent assessment, psychological support with the aim of maintaining independence and quality of life for all.

 What is the Dementia Nurse Consultancy?

 Our Dementia Nurse Consultancy provides assessment and contingency planning for those with a diagnosis of dementia and their families.
 The consultancy service provides psychological support, home and lifestyle advice, and connection to additional services.

 Our service helps the community circle supporting the person with dementia to manage the challenges that arise along the dementia journey, including diagnosis, decisions, what support provision would best suit their needs and feelings of loss and bereavement as the condition progresses.

 “The impact nurses have on family carers is life-changing,” says SweetTree Operations Director Nicki Bones.
 “We are delighted to be among the lucky few who can gain access to their expertise, and share this with our clients and Dementia Team.”

 Statistically, following a diagnosis, research suggests families feel that the nursing profession are the best to review the diagnosis and the impact it will have on the family.

-What can our Dementia Nurse Specialist do for you?
+What can our Dementia Nurse Consultancy do for you?